 As the customers for a vehicle change, the arrival time is automatically adjusted.
 For more information, see the vehicle routing domain model.

-To use custom VariableListener, implement the interface and annotate it on the genuine planning variable(s) that trigger changes in the shadow variable(s):
+To use custom VariableListener, implement the interface and annotate it on the shadow variable(s) that needs to change.

 '''

+@PlanningVariable(...)

-@PlanningVariable(..., variableListenerClasses = {VehicleUpdatingVariableListener.class, An public Standstill getPreviousStandstill() {
+public Standstill getPreviousStandstill() {

 return previousStandstill;

+}

+@CustomShadowVariable(variableListenerClass = VehicleUpdatingVariableListener.class,

+sources = {@CustomShadowVariable.Source(variableName = "previousStandstill")})

+public Vehicle getVehicle() {

+return vehicle;

 }

 '''